-In celebration of the long, intimate relationship between poetry and visual art, the Portland Museum of Art, the Beloit Poetry Journal, and the Maine Writers & Publishers Alliance proudly announce ARTWORD: Ekphrasis at the PMA.
+In celebration of the long, intimate relationship between poetry and visual art, the MWPA and Portland Museum of Art proudly present ARTWORD 2019: Ekphrasis at the PMA.

-Maine writers of all poetry styles and levels of experience are invited to submit ekphrastic work inspired by art in the Portland Museum of Art.
-Authors of selected poems will be invited read at the museum during Free Fridays in April 2017 (National Poetry Month).
-All submissions will be considered for publication in the Beloit Poetry Journal.
+We invite Maine writers of all styles of poetry and levels of experience to submit ekphrastic work inspired by art in the PMA.
+Authors of selected poems will read them at the museum on Friday, April 12, 2019 in an auditorium program.
+Selected poems may also be read in the galleries beside works on view that inspired them.

 Ekphrastic poems respond to—address, confront, inhabit—works of visual art.
-From Rilke to Elizabeth Bishop to Tyehimba Jess, the poet who engages a painting, photograph, or sculpture in this imaginative and dynamic way offers readers what Alfred Corn has called “a grounded instance of seeing.”
-The best ekphrasis, then, illuminates what the eye may not detect in the original.
+From Rilke to Elizabeth Bishop to Janice R. Harrington and Tyehimba Jess, poets have engaged paintings, prints, sculptures, and photographs in ways that illuminate what the eye may not detect in the original.
 When poem and artwork are in conversation, each shines in the other’s light.

 - Below the title of each poem, please note the artist and title of the work that inspired the poem.

 - Your name and contact information should appear on every page of your submission.
 Be sure to note the artist and title of the work that inspired your poem(s).